 Aphid repellent plants

-- Planting aphid-trapping plants such as nasturtiums or aphid repellents such as French marigold and above all lavender naturally helps control aphid populations (French lavender works, too).
+- Plant aphid-trapping plants such as nasturtiums, or aphid repellents such as French marigold and above all lavender.
+This naturally helps control aphid populations (French lavender works, too).

 - Fighting ants is necessary when they have established their nest.